kollokollo/X11Basic/CONTRIBUTING.md

 The best way to contribute to this project is by making a pull request:

-1. Login with your Github account or create one now
+1. Login with your Codeberg account or create one now
-2. [Fork](https://github.com/kollokollo/X11Basic#fork-destination-box) the X11Basic repository.
+2. [Fork](https://codeberg.org/kollo/X11Basic#fork-destination-box) the X11Basic repository.
 Work on your fork.
 3. Create a new branch on which to make your change, e.g.
 `git checkout -b my_code_contribution`, or make the change on the `new` branch.
 4. Edit the file where you want to make a change or create a new file in the `contrib` directory if you're not sure where your contribution might fit.
 5. Edit `doc/ACKNOWLEGEMENTS` and add your own name to the list of contributors under the section with the current year.
-Use your name, or a github ID, or a pseudonym.
+Use your name, or a codeberg ID, or a pseudonym.
 6. Commit your change.
 Include a commit message describing the correction.
 7. Submit a pull request against the X11Basic repository.